 How about you?
 Are you down for an easy and elegant Lemon Shrimp with Pasta & Asparagus?
 This is a great dish for a warm evening on a deck, or maybe for a brunch or a killer Mother’s Day dish.
 The flavors are all so fresh and springlike; heck even the colors are echoing Spring!

 About Lemon Shrimp & Asparagus Pasta:

 You really can’t get much quicker or easier than this simple pasta dish.
 The prep is so quick – quick enough for Lemon Shrimp & Asparagus Pasta that you can start the water for the pasta and be finished when the pasta is ready.
 Start to finish in under 30.
 Gotta love that!

 I love these fresh flavors of lemon, shrimp & asparagus combined so simply.
 Each plays off the next.
 I’m not the only one – when I was hosting Fiesta Friday last week (it’s a link party, where bloggers combine all their favorite posts of the week into one large page, check it out!)
 I came across a post from Kit of the Kittchen for a Lemon Parmesan Fettuccini.

 I have food ADD.
 I’m always like, ooh, that’s a good idea, or ooh, look at that!
-I love my Lemon Shrimp & Asparagus Pasta and love the simple clean flavors, but when I had a bit leftover, I reheated it gently with a touch of cream and a few scrapings of parmesan and it was like a whole makeover!
+I love my Lemon Shrimp & Asparagus Pasta and love the simple clean flavors, but when I had a bit leftover, I reheated it gently with a touch of cream and a few scrapings of Parmesan, which were ideas stolen from Kit and her fettuccini, It was like a whole makeover for my leftovers!
 Thanks, Kit for that idea!